 The cue ball must strike the lowest numbered ball first for a legal hit to occur.
-After the lowest ball is struck first, either the cue ball or any numbered ball may hit the 9-ball into any pocket for the win.
-If the shooting player pockets the lowest numbered ball or any other numbered ball after a legal hit, the shooting player continues his/her inning.
-If no ball is pocketed, either the cue ball or any numbered ball must touch a rail after the cue ball contacts the lowest numbered ball for the shot to belegal.
+After the lowest ball is struck, either the cue ball or any numbered ball may hit the 9-ball into any pocket for the win.
+If the shooting player pockets the lowest numbered ball or any other numbered ball after a legal hit, the shooting player continues.
+If no ball is pocketed, either the cue ball or any numbered ball must touch a rail after the cue ball contacts the lowest numbered ball for the shot to be legal.